 Subject Source: Library of Congress Subject Headings

 Found in 16 Collections and/or Records:

-File — Box B182.01.0001: Series B182.01 [U186018468814]
+File — Box B182.01.0001: Series B182.01 [Barcode: U186018468814]

-Overview Black and white lithograph of "Die Fahrt Nach Amerika" or "The Journey to America" which is part of a series of works artist Rachel Szalit-Marcus did for Sholom Aleichem's "Menshelakh un Stsenes" published in 1922.
+Abstract Black and white lithograph of "Die Fahrt Nach Amerika" or "The Journey to America" which is part of a series of works artist Rachel Szalit-Marcus did for Sholom Aleichem's "Menshelakh un Stsenes" published in 1922.
 The print has passengers perhaps abord or waiting to board a ship for America.
 Seven figures are present: three men, one boy and three women.
 The men and boy wears hats and the women wear scarves on their heads.
 The group is huddled with their belongings behind a picket fence and...

-Overview The Industrial Removal Office (IRO) was created in New York to Americanize Eastern European Jews, find jobs for the immigrants, and relocate them throughout the United States.
+Abstract The Industrial Removal Office (IRO) was created in New York to Americanize Eastern European Jews, find jobs for the immigrants, and relocate them throughout the United States.
 The Jewish Relief Society and the Independent Order of B'nai B'rith (B'nai B'rith) in Denver worked to resettle the immigrants in Colorado.
 Lesser Levy and Milton Schayer headed the industrial removal committee of the B'nai B'rith.
 The collection contains copies of correspondence from the Industrial Removal Office Records...

-Overview The National Council of Jewish Women, Denver Section (NCJW) was a women's philanthropic organization founded by Carrie Benjamin in October 1893 to serve the Denver, Colorado Jewish community.
-Most of the early members were members of Temple Emanuel in Denver and the collection details the contributions of women to social causes in Denver.
+Abstract The National Council of Jewish Women, Denver Section (NCJW) was a women's philanthropic organization founded by Carrie Benjamin in October 1893 to serve the Denver, Colorado Jewish community.
+Most of the early members were also members of Temple Emanuel in Denver and the collection details the contributions of women to social causes in Denver.
 Education was an early priority of the Denver Section and classes were held to serve Eastern European Jewish immigrants in the West Colfax area of...